-Collection and analysis of data from bundle compliance is crucial to the success of improvement efforts in the care of patients with severe sepsis and septic shock.
-The Surviving Sepsis Campaign’s (SSC) electronic data collection tool has been updated to reflect the 2012 guidelines and bundles and allows institutions to measure activities as improvement cycles are implemented.
-Additionally, a new step-wise approach has been developed, which will assist institutions new to the bundles.
+Collection and analysis of data from bundle compliance is crucial to the success of improvement efforts in the care of patients with sepsis and septic shock.
+The Surviving Sepsis Campaign’s (SSC) electronic data collection tool while officially retired has been left open and available for sites that wish to use it.

 Before proceeding, it is vital that clinicians contact their Information Systems or Information Technology Department; administrative permission to download the database is required by most hospitals.
 These professionals can review the required system specifications and review all the important information provided on this website.

 Also, please review the education resources on this page including "Using the Surviving Sepsis Data Collection Tool" to assure that you understand the features and capabilities.

 Note: The Surviving Sepsis Campaign is no longer accepting data in the central repository located in Mount Prospect, IL, USA.
 The use of the data tool is for local quality improvement only.